-In 1815, France had nothing left of its previous colonial empire save for a few scattered islands and trading posts around the world between its defeat in the Napoleonic Wars, the revolution, and the scars of the losses of the Seven Years War half a century before.
+In 1815, France had nothing left of its previous colonial empire, save for a few scattered islands and trading posts around the world between its defeat in the Napoleonic Wars, the revolution, and the scars of losses from the Seven Years War half a century before.
 From this nadir, over the next fifty years, France would begin a long, often slow, and always somewhat stumbling process toward rebuilding its colonial empire.

 In the introduction, the focus is on the French empire of the Ancien Regime and its secular decline from glory during the 18th century.
 It was an empire based upon slavery, mercantilism, plantations, and its exclusive economic links to the motherland.

 At the start of the French Revolution, France had its jewel in the crown of the industrious slave-colony of Saint-Domingue (today Haiti), the archipelago of Saint-Pierre-et-Miquelon in Canada, a scattered number of islands in the Antilles, Guyana, trading colonies in West Africa, Bourbon and Ile de France (Reunion and Martinique today), and a few trading posts in India.